 Is there a vaccine for dog parainfluenza?

-At Ferguson Animal Hospital, we administer the DHPP (Distemper, Hepatitis, Parainfluenza, Parvovirus) vaccine to dogs aged 6 to 8 weeks.
+At Ferguson Animal Hospital, we administer the DHPP (Distemper, Hepatitis, Parainfluenza, Parvovirus) vaccine to dogs aged six to eight weeks.
 Boosters are subsequently administered at 10-12 weeks, 14-16 weeks, and 12 to 16 months of age.

 It is highly advisable to schedule annual vaccinations and routine exams for your dog to safeguard them against parainfluenza and other diseases.